loudsight/entity-meta-generator/README.md

 For more information and advanced usage, refer to the official documentation of the `@Introspect` annotation processor.

-Certainly, here's an updated "Troubleshooting" section that directs users to the project's GitHub issues page and encourages them to raise issues or contribute:

 ## Troubleshooting

-If you encounter any issues or have questions while using the `@Introspect` annotation processor, we encourage you to get involved in the project's development community.
-Here's how you can seek assistance:
+If you encounter any issues or have questions while using the `@Introspect` annotation processor, you can seek assistance in the following ways:

 1. **Raise an Issue**: If you believe you've found a bug, have a feature request, or need help with something specific to the annotation processor, please visit the project's [GitHub Issues Page](https://github.com/loudsight/entity-meta-generator/issues).
 Here, you can search for existing issues or open a new one to report your problem or request assistance.
 Please provide as much detail as possible to help us understand the issue.